 When should I see someone about my anger?

-You should consider seeing someone in University Counseling if difficulty managing your anger has caused problems in your life, or has been contributing to you feeling bad.
+You should consider seeing someone in Counseling Services if difficulty managing your anger has caused problems in your life, or has been contributing to your feeling bad.
 This might be the case if:

 (adopted from "Ask Alice," Columbia University & Washington & Lee University)